Afghanistan: UN pressures Taliban over missing women's activists | DW | 22.01.2022

 Ibrahimkhel apparently went missing on the same night.

-Paryani was among a group of women who had protested over the forced wearing of the hijab.
+Paryani was among a group of women who had protested the forced wearing of the hijab.

-On Monday, a panel of UN human rights experts said that the Taliban's leadership was "institutionalizing large scale and systemic gender-based discrimination and violence against women and girls."
+On Monday, a panel of UN human rights experts said the Taliban's leadership was "institutionalizing large-scale and systemic gender-based discrimination and violence against women and girls."

-According to the panel there have been a series of restrictive measures introduced since the militant group's takeover of Afghanistan which target women.
+According to the panel, there have been a series of restrictive measures that target women since the militant group's takeover of Afghanistan.

 The Taliban had given its assurances they would uphold women's rights shortly after seizing power.
 The Islamist group has continued trying to garner recognition from the global community.
 To date, no country has recognized its government.